WarrenJMT/WarrenJMT/README.md

-- 👋 Hi, I’m Warren
+- 👋 Hi, I’m Warren.
+I'm currently pursuing a BSc in Computer Science.
-- 👀 I’m interested in learning and software development!
+- 👀 I’m interested in learning software development.
 - 🌱 I’m currently getting familiar with Java & Python.
 - 💞️ I’m looking to collaborate on anything for juniors.
 - 📫 How to reach me: warrentarry123@gmail.com